inv2004/kdb_nim/README.md

 # Nim to Kdb bindings
 [![](https://github.com/inv2004/kdb_nim/workflows/Tests/badge.svg)](https://github.com/inv2004/kdb_nim/actions?query=workflow%3ATests)

-**Kdb** is column-oriented database https://kx.com with build-in Q and K languages.
-It quite popular for financial and time-series analytics.
+**Kdb** is column-oriented database https://kx.com with built-in Q and K languages.
+It is quite popular for financial and time-series analytics.

 **Nim** is statically typed compiled programming language with optional GC https://nim-lang.org.
 It generates very effective intermediate C code, that is why it's speed often is near or equals vanilla-C implementation.
 In addition Nim shares a lot of Python's aspects like syntax and simplicity of usage.